SANCHEZFlorian/Technical_Test/3G IMMO/README.md

 - [Mocodo](http://www.mocodo.net/) for have an "official" visual of my data base
 - Code from my school [O'Clock](https://oclock.io/) I used

+## What the project learn me :

+- A new technology : Laravel
+- A new vision : Before this project, I was sure I just want to develop in JavaScript, Front and Back.
+But I realize I like PHP too, and Laravel too
+- An improve of my english : Yes, because I write this readme in english, and no just translate.
+Of course, I use translator when I was stuck in my word.
+But it improve my english and selftrust for write in english
+- The proof I can learn and develop with technology I never code
+- Use Trello more time, even for a "small" project

 ## The different stages of creation :
 First, I receive the technical test the 23/08/2022, at, approximatly, 4pm.